Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security

 NO SALT parameter for the SQL

 For TDE tablespace encryption and database encryption, the default is to use the Advanced Encryption Standard with a 128-bit length cipher key (AES128).
-By default, Transparent Data Encryption (TDE) Column encryption uses the Advanced Encryption Standard (AES) with a 192-bit length cipher key (AES192).
+By default, Transparent Data Encryption (TDE) column encryption uses the Advanced Encryption Standard (AES) with a 192-bit length cipher key (AES192).

 You can change encryption algorithms and encryption keys on existing encrypted columns by setting a different algorithm with the SQL